Yoga For Seniors:

 Yin yoga is highly based on the principle of Qi (or energy) pathways.
 With the efforts and stretching to deeper connective tissues of even the joints and ligaments, these pathways are opened-up, releasing a better flow of energy.

 The slow pace and deep stretches make this type of yoga one of the best for seniors who want to be a little more limber.
 The touted benefits include; decreasing stress on the body, releasing tension, increasing flexibility, and improving circulation.

 Related Article: Calm your Nerves in the Comfort of your Home: Breathing Exercises for Seniors

 f.
 Kundalini Yoga

-respiratory function and might even be a way to make new friends, so go on grab your yoga mat and try something fun and new!
+The choice to start practicing yoga as a senior can result in better sleep, improved respiratory function, and might even be a way to make new friends.
+That being said, grab your yoga mat, try something fun and new!

 As always, thanks so much for coming by.
 We hope to have your again soon.
 Be sure to share our posts on your social media platforms!